SenteonLLC/senteonllc.github.io/beta/controls.md

 <img src="images/endpointinfo.png" width="750">
 <img src="images/endpointinfopage.PNG" width="750">

-7) Once an endpoint's status has been verified, you can continue to the initialization of the endpoint and control setup.
+7) Once an endpoint's status is `Ready To Begin Evaluation`, you are ready to continue.

 ## Initialize the Endpoint
 1) On the `Endpoints` screen you can see the status of Senteon agents on each endpoint.
 All endpoints with the status `Ready to Begin Evaluation` are ready for initializing.